-If you’re leaning towards being a ‘get by’ dancer, you’ll need some knowledge of the first three techniques and a basic understanding of partnership skills.
+If you’re leaning towards being a get-by dancer, you’ll need some knowledge of the first three techniques, foot position, timing, and dance position.
+You’ll also need a basic understanding of partnership skills.

-Which ballroom dance techniques should be used to become a ‘great’ ballroom dancer?
+Which ballroom dance techniques are used to become a great ballroom dancer?

-Often students develop a desire to go above and beyond ‘get by’ in their dancing.
+After a while, some students want to go above and beyond get-by in their dancing.
 They want to be great social dancers.
 These are the people that you not only want to dance with, but they’re also the ones you enjoy watching.
 This is where footwork, leg action, and style come into play.
 In other words, they use a higher level of ballroom dance technique.

 Footwork and Leg Action

-While Smooth dances travel around the room, Rhythm dances are basically ‘spot dances’.
+While Smooth dances travel around the room, Rhythm dances do not.
 Hips, legs, and feet are used to show hip action (Latin motion) and create a more rhythmical feeling in the body.